ewanc26/website/content/blog/logistics-of-lycanthropy.md

 ### The Ossory Werewolves

-Much of the mysticism to these wolfmen is down to various stories, such as the Werewolves of Ossory, originating as early as 1200 C.E.
+Much of the mysticism of these wolfmen is down to various stories, such as the Werewolves of Ossory, originating as early as 1200 C.E.

 ![Depiction of the Werewolves of Ossory, from Topographia Hibernica by Gerald of Wales, c.
 1200](/images/werewolf-depictions/Werewolves_of_Ossory.png 'Depiction of the Werewolves of Ossory, from Topographia Hibernica by Gerald of Wales, c.
 1200')

 (image from [here](https://en.wikipedia.org/wiki/File:Werewolves_of_Ossory.png))

-The Ossory Werewolves are legendary shapeshifters from Irish folklore, specifically associated with the ancient kingdom of Ossory in the south-east of the country.
+The Ossory Werewolves are legendary shapeshifters from Irish folklore, specifically associated with the ancient kingdom of Ossory in the southeast of the country.
 Their origins have two main strands:

 1. According to this first legend, the werewolves descended from a mythical warrior named Laignech Fáelad[^4], whose line later gave rise to the kings of Ossory.
 This suggests a hereditary curse or inherent magical ability within the bloodline.